 Historically, ISPs have had little incentive to address the issue of BGP hijacking attacks.
 After all, the typical ISP is founded to make a profit.
 Although ISPs could be more active in the war against cybercrime, cybersecurity can be expensive, especially with the scarcity of experienced, highly qualified personnel.
 Furthermore, securing one or two small ISPs would have little impact on such a widespread problem.
 These are the types of arguments that many ISPs have used in the past to justify their inactivity.

 Things are beginning to change, however.
 One of the drivers is the increasing use of cryptocurrencies.
 These transactions are especially vulnerable to BGP hijacking attacks, and this could lead ISPs to rethink their priorities.
 Another change on the horizon for ISPs during the 2020s is the growth of initiatives to enhance sharing and cooperation between ISPs.
 One such initiative was announced by the World Economic Forum in January 2020.
 ISPs pledging their support for the initiative include Korea Telecom, Proximus, Saudi Telecom, BT, and Deutsche Telekom.
 Noticeably absent are some of the biggest ISPs in the United States.
 Although it remains to be seen how such initiatives will work out, it does appear that ISPs will be playing an ever-increasing role in the ongoing battle against cybercrime.

 Abusix is committed to helping make cyberspace safer for everyone.
 We offer a variety of solutions for ISPs seeking to enhance their cybersecurity.
-Contact us today to learn more by calling 855-522-8749, sending an email to email@example.com, or submitting the online contact form.
+Contact us today to learn more by sending an email to email@example.com, or submitting the contact form below.